Meet the team

-Sarah Bartey Museum Assistant
+Sarah Bartey Marketing and Press Assistant

 Sarah joined the team in August 2015 as a volunteer, before commencing the role as an intern in October 2015.
 From May 2016, Sarah took up the role as Museum Assistant.
 Sarah assists with the running of the Museum, oversees the ‘Object of the Month’ blog on the website and aids with collections and exhibition care.

 Anthea has continued to support the Museum for many years now in a volunteer and mentor capacity.
 She has a wealth of knowledge and experience from working in museums for all of her working life and the Museum appreciates her time, help and guidance.

 Jago joined us in February 2016 as a Development and Fundraising Volunteer.
 He is pursuing fundraising and development opportunities, helping promote the outreach programme and seeking vital support from high profile individuals and organisations.
 He also assists staff with the daily running of the Museum.

 Samayya Afzal Diversity Development Officer